- This post contains affiliate links. Read more here.

 Every dog has unique personality traits, whether they’re anxious, excitable, reactive, or tend to stop and sniff every single mailbox they pass.
 It’s important to choose a dog walker who is confident, skilled, and flexible enough to match their approach and pace.

-“They should be ready to handle your dog’s unique personality and any quirks,” Bassett says.
+“They should be ready to handle your dog’s unique personality and any quirks,” says Bassett.

-You’ll also want to ask about whether the walker typically takes one dog at a time or go for group outings.
-Depending on your pup, one might be better than the other.
+You’ll also want to ask about whether the walker typically takes one dog at a time, or if they go for group outings; depending on your pup, one might be better than the other.
 You might even consider if your dog would benefit more from a drop-in visit and a game of fetch than a walk.

 Try out several walkers

-If this is your first time hiring a dog walker, it’s a great idea to meet and consider several dog walkers.
-Taking this approach lets you consider plenty of options and gives you a better sense of who’s available.
-You can see different handling styles in action and clarify what’s most important to you in a dog walker.
+If this is your first time hiring a dog walker, this step is is particularly important: meet with and consider several dog walkers.
+Taking this approach can not only give you plenty of options to find the right fit, but it also gives you a better sense of what’s available.
+You can see different handling styles in action and clarify what’s most important to you in your dog’s walker.

 Strelciuc Dumitru via iStock

 A meet and greet is a great way to prepare for your dog walker.
 It gives you a chance to meet potential dog walkers in person, introduce your pup, and see them in action.
-Treat the meet and greet like an interview.
-In other words, use it to observe how a dog walker shows up, whether they’re prepared, and how they engage with your dog.
+Treat the meet and greet like an interview, observing how a dog walker shows up, whether they’re prepared, and how they engage with your dog.

-“The first thing I would look for is how they handle the basics,” Bassett recommends.
+“The first thing I would look for is how they handle the basics,” recommends Bassett.
 “A good walker will check that the collar or harness fits just right—snug so your dog won’t slip out, but never too tight to cause discomfort.”

-- Come with all the tools they need for the walk (like poop bags)
+- come equipped with all the tools they need for the walk (hello, poop bags)

-“Observing them in action with your dog—whether it’s a quick walk around the block or a chat in the building lobby—lets you see if they can read your dog’s cues,” Bassett says.
+Once the basics are covered, it’s all about how they interact with your dog: “Observing them in action with your dog—whether it’s a quick walk around the block or a chat in the building lobby—lets you see if they can read your dog’s cues,” says Bassett.
 “Right away, you’ll get a sense of whether your dog feels comfortable around them and vice versa.”

-This is particularly important for large dogs, Bassett adds.
+This is particularly important for large dogs, says Bassett.
 “Someone who’s 115 pounds might not feel confident wrangling a 75-pound husky that pulls like a freight train, so it’s better to find that out sooner rather than later.”

 Check References and Trust Your Instincts

-Once you’ve found a promising dog walker candidate, don’t skip the final step: checking references.
+Once you’ve found a promising dog walker candidate, don’t skip the final step: checking references and watching for red flags.
+Take the time to read reviews, call past clients, and listen for honest feedback about their reliability, communication, and care.